wuz/nix-darwin-browsers/README.md

               programs.firefox = {
                 enable = true;
                 # Package provided by overlay (or use zen-browser-bin)
-                package = pkgs.floorp-bin;
+                package = pkgs.zen-browser-bin;
                 policies = {
-                  # This will enable the policies.json file for floorp
+                  # This will enable the policies.json file for zen-browser
-                  # These will disable auto updates for floorp since it's managed by Nix
+                  # These will disable auto updates for zen-browser since it's managed by Nix
                   AppAutoUpdate = false;
                   DisableAppUpdate = true;
                 };